fordfrog/kitty/README.md

 ## To Do

+* implement session cache for previews (checking by file date and size, sorting using full directory path hashes)
 * watch directories for additions/removals of sub-directories and update the tree
 * watch directories for file additions/removals and update counts